-- For BME only: Maximum length is 10 pages (excluding cover page, reference page and appendices) - Use a common font throughout, 11 point type, 1.5 line spacing, with 1" margins on all sides - Put headings in boldface, leaving a blank line BEFORE each heading. - Section and sub-section headers must include a hierarchical outline-numbering scheme. - Pages should be numbered at bottom of the page.
+- Use a common font throughout, 11 point type, 1.5 line spacing, with 1" margins on all sides - Put headings in boldface, leaving a blank line BEFORE each heading. - Section and sub-section headers must include a hierarchical outline-numbering scheme. - Pages should be numbered at bottom of the page.
 No number on title page. - The title page is not numbered.
 The Table of Contents, Executive Summary, and Nomenclature are numbered "i", "ii", etc. The main body is numbered 1, 2, etc. starting with the Introduction. - Appendices typically are labelled with a letter: A, B, C, etc., with each appendix containing material for only a single topic.
 Appendices' pages may be numbered sequentially with the main text, or with an appendix-specific number such as A-1, A-2, ..., B-1, B-2, ..., etc.